SAY THEIR NAMES: Remembering Black Americans Killed by Police Violence

 Black Persons Killed by Law Enforcement in the United States Since 1919

-In developing a comprehensive list of those killed by police brutality, first we have identified more than 2,100 cases across the United States in just the last five years.
-Our goal is to identify as many such cases as we can dating from 1919 through the present, connecting the Red Summer of 1919 to present time.
+In developing a comprehensive list of those killed by police brutality, first, we have identified more than 2,100 cases across the United States in just the last five years.
+Our goal is to identify as many such cases as we can dating from 1919 through the present, connecting the Red Summer of 1919 to the present time.
 We will be reporting those who have been killed by police from the most recent killings and adding the older cases as our research progresses.
-First priority will be given for cases that have taken place in Illinois.
+First priority will be given to cases that have taken place in Illinois.
 We use as many sources as we can in deciding which cases to cite, including internet news sources, websites of educational institutions, and public library microfiche records.

 Specifically, Google.com and Wikipedia.com will be used to identify cases and serve to provide links to other sources of information.
 A large portion of our database up to this point was obtained through washingtonpost.com; chicagotribune.com; suntimes.com; and other news media websites depending on location.
 Each reported case is examined against certain criteria as our focus for this project is on those who have been clear innocent victims of police brutality, such as those with no drawn active weapons or not in active pursuit of unlawful actions or other complexities.
 Because we vet each case as thoroughly as we can, the most recent incidents may take some time to appear on our public website list.

 We understand that not all cases have been reported in the media and in that path of collecting the most comprehensive list, we invite everyone to collaborate with us.
-If you know of a person that should be considered for inclusion please provide us with the person’s name and any details you can provide, such as the victim’s age, gender, date of police crime against them, city, and state of incident, including a specific address if known, a brief description of the killing, weapon used, and a brief biography of the victim, including a photograph if available.
+If you know of a person that should be considered for inclusion please provide us with the person’s name and any details you can provide, such as the victim’s age, gender, date of police crime against them, city, and state of incident, including a specific address if known, a brief description of the killing, the weapon used, and a brief biography of the victim, including a photograph if available.

 If you have information you would like to share, or if you would like to participate in our research, please contact Ron Browne at firstname.lastname@example.org